waldrain/waldrain.github.io/moniwonig.md

 - completed karen back roof proof of concept: built and installed frame, put up loose sheets
 - drilled first hole from DGN bathroom to stairwell for wwwp
 - made progress on the arduino voltage controlled relay controller
+- added one sheet to maike's bathroom window reveal

 <a name="insulation_ne"></a>